|

 AILELL:

-Variant of Irish/Gaelic Ailill,
+Variant spelling of Irish Gaelic Ailill,

 meaning "elf."